Pressure Switches

 Pressure Sensing Element

-A device that converts pressure into an electrical signal.
+A device that translates pressure readings into an electrical signal for monitoring or control purposes.

 Repeatability